 If your New Year's resolution is to finally take a class in the language you’ve been meaning to learn for ages, or you’ve got a trip to Spain on the horizon and would like to get a sound grasp of the local lingo before you jet off, then you may be surprised when we tell you that learning Spanish through TV watching is extremely effective.

 So sit back, relax, and let’s have a rundown of the very best shows to learn Spanish on Netflix that are streaming right now.
+Now you can learn any language using Netflix with Lingopie.

 This American crime drama is the true-life tale of the rise of drug cartels across the world and local law enforcement teams’ efforts to deal with the issue.